 You can easily substitute many wild game meats for the moose shoulder used in this recipe.

-I highly recommend a nice tough cut though, because that type of meat really shines in a long-simmered recipe like this one.
+I highly recommend a nice tough cut though because that type of meat really shines in a long-simmered recipe like this one.

 Tough cuts of meat are loaded with collagen and require a long cook time to allow all that collagen and gelatin to slowly render and melt out into the stew or sauce.
-The end result is pure magic as these tough cuts, when prepared correctly, are legitimately some of absolute best.
+The end result is pure magic as these tough cuts when prepared correctly, are legitimately some of the absolute best.

 So do not use lean or prime meat here.
 Do not use tenderloins and filets or backstraps.
 Use the gristly, tough, muscles from parts of the body that get a frequent workout.
-It's why the shoulder works so well here.

-Moose Shoulder Ragù Tips & Tricks
+Moose Shoulder Ragù Tips, Tricks + Best Practices

 - Pancetta is a nice addition, but I would not call it a must-have.